searchX/moorellm/README.md

 ## Notes
 - The MooreLLM is a very basic implementation, and can be extended to support more complex use-cases.
 - The FSM is designed to be used with OpenAI's GPT-4o+ (as it uses structured responses), but can be used with any other model as well (with some modification).
-- Possibility of bad return json is non-existent, this is because we are using the latest structured responses from OpenAI, and the MooreLLM is designed to handle only structured responses.
+- Possibility of bad return json is non-existent, this is because we are using the latest structured responses from OpenAI, and the MooreLLM is designed to handle only structured responses, in case of custom providers, well no guarantees :)

 ## Contributing
 MooreLLM at its current state is a very basic implementation, and very opinionated..
 I would love to see more contributions and ideas on how to make it more flexible and useful for a wider range of applications, any PRs are welcome!# moorellm